-Americans once walked down the street with gold and silver jingling in their pockets and thought nothing of it.
+Americans once walked down the street with Gold and Silver jingling in their pockets and thought nothing of it.
 Today, precious metal coins are so marginalized some customers wonder if they might one day be prosecuted if authorities find out they are holding some.

 It’s no wonder.
 For nearly 4 decades between Roosevelt and Nixon, gold bullion ownership was illegal.
 Anyone wishing to pick up some gold had to skulk around, keeping their transactions hidden.

-Today, there are absolutely no restrictions on the types or quantities of bullion coins, rounds, and bars an investor can own.
+Today, there are no restrictions on the types or quantities of bullion coins, rounds, and bars an investor can own.
 There haven’t been since 1974.
 But people still worry.

 And even if most understand owning metal is perfectly legal (and understand the imperative of buying this financial insurance), they don’t want transaction details reported to Uncle Sam.
 They have plenty of reason to mistrust what officials might do with the information down the road.

 As with other types of businesses, the overwhelming majority of precious metals transactions are conducted without any reporting requirement.
 However, dealers are subject to the anti-money laundering provisions in the deceptively named “Patriot Act,” enacted in 2001.

 Some dealers report more customer transactions than the law requires.
 At Money Metals Exchange, we follow the law and have examined it very closely to be sure of our obligations.
 Under the law, we are not required to report your purchase of precious metals about 99.998% of the time, with one extremely rare exception.
 For a disclosure requirement to be triggered, BOTH of the following conditions has to be met:

 - The transaction is (or related transactions are) larger than $10,000 in size, AND